Check out this guide:

 Now, online ordering is not just a popular trend – it’s a system that is expected and relied on by the customer, as well as an essential tool for the survival of restaurants.

 Phone-in orders can easily get jumbled (think of all the background noises in a restaurant!) and waiting in line to place an order only makes the hungry customer hangry.
 Although customers have been trickling back to dining in restaurants, many still prefer a contactless experience when possible.
-Online ordering has become the standard for many restaurants, especially after the start of the pandemic.
+Online ordering through a restaurant ordering system has become the standard for many restaurants, especially after the start of the pandemic.

 What makes online ordering so great?
 We can think of at least 10 reasons why: